Enclavet/knative-local-registry/knative-registry-operator/README.md

 # Automated support for local registry

+_Note: With https://github.com/triggermesh/knative-local-registry/pull/4 it looks like we don't need the patching anymore._

 ## Accepting a cluster-generated cert during build

 With registry TLS certificates generated according to